RSS

 Key takeaways

-• Tariffs are taxes on imported goods to make foreign products more expensive and encourage people to buy locally.
+• Tariffs are taxes on imported goods that make foreign products more expensive and encourage domestic purchases.

 • A tariff is a tax that a government imposes on goods and services imported from another country.
 In this case, the U.S. would impose a tariff on imports from Canada, and Canada would, in return, impose its tariff on imports from the U.S.